OPEN FRAME MONITOR

 Kiosks & Terminals

-Embedded displays for ticketing, check-in, vending, and payment terminal designs.
+Touch displays integrated into ticketing, check-in, vending, payment, and self-service terminal designs.

 Vision